hpwit/SID6581/README.md

 ```
 # Playing SID tunes

-You have to ways of playing sid tunes
+You have to ways of playing sid tunes:

   1) Playing .sid files (PSID for the moment) the player is still under development so if you have issues do not hesistate to link the file which you have encountered issues with
-2) Playing registers dump.
+  2) Playing registers dump

 ## 1 - To play a SIDtunes from a .sid file the PSID version only for the moment (SIDTunesPlayer Class)
 You can play SIDTunes stored as .sid files ont the SPIFFS or SD card
 Below the list of command to control the player

-NB1: the sid tunes do not have an end hence they will not stop. to stop a song you need to use stopPlayer()
+NB1: the sid tunes do not have an end hence they will play endlessly.
+To stop a song you need to use stopPlayer()

 ```C
 begin(int clock_pin,int data_pin, int latch);